Manly to North Head loop

 Following the path outlined on the map walk, through the parade ground of the Barracks Precinct, past remnants of North Fort and onto the Memorial Walkway (more on the history below).

-There is also an optional side trail up here, (shown on the map), which leads to the Hanging Swamp, a pretty area alive in the warmer months with birdsong and a chorus of frogs.
+There’s also an optional side trail up here (shown on the map) which leads to Hanging Swamp, a pretty area that’s alive in the warmer months with birdsong and a chorus of frogs.

 The views from the end of the headland are hard to beat.
-On one side you have the ocean reaching far out into the distance, and on the other, the sprawling harbour and city skyline.
-Sunrise from this spot is glorious.
+On one side you have the ocean reaching far out into the distance, and on the other, the sprawling harbour, South Head and the city skyline.

 The two Fairfax lookouts - Yiningma and Burragula are perfectly placed to take in the surrounds and the structures themselves are striking in their design and sit beautifully in the landscape.

 Head back towards the cafe and the Visitor Centre behind it and follow the signs leading to the Third Quarantine Cemetery.
-More great views to be had at both).
+(More great views to be had here.)

 Beyond the cemetery, follow the banksia-lined boardwalk path up to where you’ll loop behind the Barracks Precinct and then on to North Head Scenic Drive.